Logo

 SECRETARY

-When asked why she is so fiercely committed to strengthening Reno’s emerging identity as an arts and cultural destination, Dennyse’s answer is simple and direct.
+When asked why she is so fiercely committed to strengthening Reno’s emerging identity as an arts and cultural destination, Nicole’s answer is simple and direct.
 “I am inspired by artists of any kind: their vision, their dedication, and their bravery.”
 (You can thank her when you see her.)

 TREASURER